1995parham-teaching/interviews/README.md

 Now this repository contains sample problems for all stages in technical interview.
 Please fill issue in case of any problem with these questions.

+## Before Interview

+1. Only have these tabs open:
+  - Gmail
+  - GoByExample
+  - Golang
+2. Have Ghermezi up and running
+3. It is ok that you talk to yourself but try to do dispose of everything you don't know :)
+4. Don't have any stress, they are as senior as you :D

 ## Sessions

 ### 6 Apr 2020